duckietown/duckietown-manual/src/60-learning-experiences/lx-components.md

 Workbench environment enables development of various tools, e.g., for running dataset augmentation for object detection
 ```

-It can also be used to display the Object Detection model results as applied to an image stream from the Duckiebot for visual analysis.
+It can also be used to display the object detection model results as applied to an image stream from the Duckiebot
+for visual analysis.

 ```{figure} ../_images/lx-devmanual/intro/workbench-detector.jpeg
 :name: workbench-activity-detector